cpdt/r2wraith/README.md

 #### `update-rate`

- - Sets the update rate for the server, i.e the rate that the server sends updates to clients.
+ - Sets the desired update rate for the server, i.e the rate that the server sends updates to clients.
 Clients will need to set the `cl_updaterate_mp` convar to benefit from increased update rates.
 Sets the `sv_updaterate_mp`, `sv_minupdaterate` and `sv_max_snapshots_multiplayer` convars.
  - Default: `20`
  - Example: `update-rate = 60`

+#### `min-update-rate`

+ - Sets the minimum update rate for the server, if the server can't maintain sending updates at this rate it will throttle ticks to a point where it can.
+Sets the `sv_minupdaterate` convar.
+ - Default: `20`
+ - Example: `min-update-rate = 20`

 #### `timescale`